TaxFoundation/excel-training/excel-training.md

 A blank PivotTable isn't much help.
 You need to select which fields you want to summarize and how.
 In our example of summarizing count tax collections by state, we want to choose state for our rows and the taxes as our values.
 We can easily drag our chosen fields into the sections we want them using the PivotTable pane.

 By default, the number in Values will be a count summary.
 We don't need to know how many counties are in each state!
-We select the Value and choose `Value Field Settings...` to change from `Count` to `Sum`.
+For our example, we select the Value and choose `Value Field Settings...` to change from `Count` to `Sum`.
 We also change the number format to `Currency`, since we know we're working with dollar values.

+There are many ways to summarize and format data values, and the correct one will vary from project to project.
+Don't be afraid to play around with it and see what you can do!

 ![Choosing What the PivotTable Displays](/images/choose-pivot-values.gif)